-The core LTI Advantage specification from 1EdTech Learning Consortium (1EdTech) is built on the LTI v1.3 security framework and contains 3 different services:
+The LTI Advantage specification from 1EdTech Consortium (1EdTech) is built on the LTI 1.3 specification framework and contains 3 different services:

-For more information about the LTI 1.3 and the LTI Advantage specifications services, please see our article on this topic.
+For more information about LTI 1.3 and the LTI Advantage specification, please see our article on this topic.

-In addition to the 3 services, the LTI Advantage specification was designed to allow additional services to be implemented in the future.
-As of late 2022, 1EdTech introduced drafts of several services for the future.
-Below are the optional services that are under consideration.
+Besides the current 3 services, LTI Advantage was designed to allow additional services to be implemented in the future.
+1EdTech has introduced drafts of several optional services, which might not be public yet and/or require membership to access their documentation.
+Below are those possible optional services.

 Proctoring Service

 Providing a way to allow educators to proctor exams has always been challenging for online learning.
-Thus, the Proctoring Service was developed to provide a standard way for LTI-standard apps to allow for assessment proctoring.
-The Proctoring Service can also support webcam/microphone interactions and screen sharing.
-As of June 2021, the proctoring service is the only optional service that has had its specification released to the public.
+Thus, the Proctoring Service could enable a way to initiate a lunch sequence for proctoring tools and assessment platforms.
+The Proctoring Service would also support webcam/microphone interactions and screen sharing.

 Caliper Analytics Connector

-The Caliper Analytics Connector service will allow LTI-enabled apps to report a user's activities during a single session, regardless of the interactions that occurred in the app or in the LMS.
-These activities are defined by Caliper profiles and are tracked through the Sensor API™.
+The Caliper Analytics Connector service would allow LTI-compliant apps to report a user's activities during a single session, regardless of the interactions that might have occurred in the app or the LMS.
+These activities are defined by Caliper profiles and are tracked through the Sensor API.
+As of May 2024, this service is only for 1EdTech members and is not released to the public.

 Course Group Service

-Many LMSs allow for the creation of groups within courses.
+Many learning management systems allow for the creation of groups within courses.
 These groups will contain student enrollments that are subsets of the total enrollments for a given course.
-The Course Group Service allows LTI tools to retrieve these groups and enrollments.
+The Course Group Service allows LTI-compliant tools to retrieve these groups and enrollments.

 Dynamic Registration

-To add the LTI Advantage specification tool to an LMS, an administrator must fill out several fields out of the platform's LTI registration form.
-This manual process is error-prone and can be confusing to configure if the LTI app does not provide proper instructions.
+To add an LTI-Advantage-compliant tool to an LMS, an administrator or educator typically must fill out several fields in the platform's LTI registration form.
+This manual process is error-prone and can be confusing to configure if the LTI-compliant app does not provide proper instructions.

-The Dynamic Registration service is a standard to allow the LTI Advantage specification tools to fully register through one URL.
-This is intended to simplify the LTI registration process and to make LTI tools easier to manage.
-The Dynamic Registration service is designed to work with LMSs and apps that support OpenID Connect and OAuth 2.0 registration workflows.
+The Dynamic Registration service would allow LTI-Advantage-compliant tools to automate registration through one URL.
+By simplifying the LTI specification registration process, LTI-complaint tools become easier to manage.
+The Dynamic Registration service is designed to work with LMS providers and apps that support OpenID Connect and OAuth 2.0 registration workflows.

 Data Privacy Launch

-With more data privacy laws coming into force, it's important for edtech apps to handle their legal requirements.
+With more data privacy laws coming into force, edtech apps might find it more important to handle their legal requirements.
 At the forefront of these data privacy laws is the European Union's GDPR.

-The Data Privacy Launch service is designed to standardize the process of handling GDPR requests in LTI-enabled apps.
-The service will help administrators manage their data privacy requests.
-This service is not yet finalized, even for members of 1Edtech.
+The Data Privacy Launch service would organize the process of handling GDPR requests in LTI tools.
+The service would help administrators manage their data privacy requests.
+As of May 2024, this service is only for 1EdTech members and is not released to the public.

-Here are other articles we’ve written on Data Standards to help you on your integration journey:
+Here are other articles we’ve written on the LTI Specification to help you on your integration journey:

 If you're looking for a partner who can help guide you through developing LMS integrations (like these), then let’s introduce ourselves.
 We’re Edlink!